-Housing, meals and laundry costs.
+Housing, meals, and laundry costs.
 Provision for reasonable rental and living costs is allowed (appropriateness would normally be assessed based on other similar expat costs and market averages).
 Note too that initial relocations expense are tax-exempt, but not ongoing relocation payments beyond this.

 Travel costs.
 Generally, up to two trips per year to the employee’s home country are tax exempt.
 This only applies to the employee and not for family members.
 In some cases, additional travel allowances may be allowed.

 - Family education and language training.
-For accompanying spouse and children, provision of Chinese language training and children’s education is permitted.
+For accompanying spouse and children, the provision of Chinese language training and children’s education is permitted.

 The importance of Fapiao and other things to be aware of